Into the Rush

-Into the Rush is the debut studio album by American pop rock duo Aly & AJ.
-The album was released on August 16, 2005, by Disney-owned label Hollywood Records.
+Into the Rush is the debut studio album by American pop rock duo Aly & AJ, released by Disney-owned label Hollywood Records on August 16, 2005.
 The album features 14 tracks, including the singles "Rush" and "Do You Believe in Magic".
-A deluxe edition of the album was released on August 8, 2006, featuring three all new songs, two new mixes of previous songs, and a bonus DVD.
+A deluxe edition of the album was released in 2006 three all new songs, two new mixes of previous songs, and a bonus DVD.
+A vinyl reissue of the album was released in 2021.

 The album generally received positive reviews from critics and became a commercial success.
-Into the Rush had sold over 839,000 copies as of June 2013, and was certified Gold for sales over 500,000 copies on March 20, 2006.
+Into the Rush had sold over 839,000 copies and as of March 2025, it has been certified Platinum.
 The album sold 1,000,000 copies worldwide.
 The album, combined with the sales of the Deluxe Edition, became one of the top best-selling albums in the United States in 2006; Into the Rush ranked at number 112 on the Billboard 200 Albums end-of-year charts of 2006.